MoonHighway/javascript-jungle/README.md

 The course is broken down into 4 parts: three sections and a longer lab activity.

-- Hello World: A look at the building blocks of the JavaScript language and an overview of how JavaScript works in the browser.
+- [Hello World](https://github.com/MoonHighway/javascript-jungle-student-resources/tree/main/01-hello-world): A look at the building blocks of the JavaScript language and an overview of how JavaScript works in the browser.
-- Data Structures: An introduction to Node.js with a deeper dive on JavaScript data structures like objects, arrays, and functions.
+- [Data Structures](https://github.com/MoonHighway/javascript-jungle-student-resources/tree/main/02-data-structures): An introduction to Node.js with a deeper dive on JavaScript data structures like objects, arrays, and functions.
-- HTTP: An exploration of how servers and clients communicate over HTTP asynchronously.
+- [HTTP](https://github.com/MoonHighway/javascript-jungle-student-resources/tree/main/03-http): An exploration of how servers and clients communicate over HTTP asynchronously.
-- Lab Activity: Putting it all together with a lab project to build a web server with Node.js.
+- [Lab Activity](https://github.com/MoonHighway/javascript-jungle-student-resources/tree/main/04-lab-activity): Putting it all together with a lab project to build a web server with Node.js.

 ## Course Times ⏱

-Timing is one the most important features of a successful class.
-Sometimes you will be able to cover a lot of ground.
-Sometimes you'll only be able to cover required topics.
-Every class is different.
-It's most important to honor the scheduled breaks and end times - move on when it's time to move on!

-The following is a schedule for online and in-person deliveries:

-### 4hr Online Schedule
+You can expect the course to follow this schedule:

 | Time        | Activity        | Length |
 | ----------- | --------------- | ------ |